mortalis13/ShareStorage-Site/README.md

-A simple page to save text notes and upload files for sharing between PCs over the internet.
+A simple page that allows to save text notes and upload files for quick sharing.